Eclipse Quartet:“Works by Graduate Students”

-Works by UC Davis graduate students in composition—
+[All are world premieres by UC Davis graduate students in composition]

 Eclipse Quartet is dedicated to the music of twentieth-century and present-day composers, with a special appreciation of women composers.
 The scope of their repertoire spans works by John Cage, Morton Subotnick, and Roscoe Mitchell, to Ruth Crawford, Kajia Saariajo, and Meredith Monk.
 Eclipse’s residence at UC Davis may include performances, workshops, lecture demonstrations, student composition readings, masterclasses, and private lessons.

 - Proof of COVID vaccination or a negative COVID test will be required at the door.
 Please take a moment to read the latest information on attending our events.

 - Direct link to the livestream.